7 Things You Had No Idea the World Is Running Out Of

 Hardly a day goes by that we're not told about the unsustainable pressure we're putting on our natural resources.
 And while it prompts visions of oil, fresh water, and coal, you'd be surprised at how many of our creature comfort commodities are dwindling just as quickly.

 While the following may not be quite as crucial as, say, potable water, they're still an integral part of our day to day lives.
-So with Thanksgiving upon us, let's take a moment to appreciate some these eight mainstays of the modern world that you'd better enjoy while you still can.
+So with

 As these kids can surely tell you, harvesting cocoa is damn hard work.
 It's time-consuming (each new crop takes five years to grow), has to be done by hand, and even worse, has to be done by hand in excruciating heat.
 And the final payoff?
 A whopping eighty cents a day-for the farmer, that is.
 At this rate, in about 20 years, chocolate could become a luxury with a caviar-comparable price point.
 And that's with the continuation of child labor.
 With fair-trade laws slowly but surely inching their way into the industry and child labor laws being (rightfully) enforced, the price of labor is going to go up, putting farmers at an even greater loss.
 The fact of the matter is chocolate will just be too expensive to produce en masse.